kowainik/prolens/README.md

-The `prolens` package is a Haskell library with a __minimal__ and __lightweight__ implementation of _optics_. __Optic__ is a high-level concept for values providing _composable_ access to different parts of structures.
+The `prolens` package is a Haskell library with a __minimal__ and __lightweight__ implementation of _optics_. __Optic__ is a high-level concept for values that provide _composable_ access to different parts of structures.

-Prolens provides the following optics:
+Prolens implements the following optics:

 * __Lens__ — composable getters and setters
-* __Prisms__ — composable constructors and deconstructors
+* __Prism__ — composable constructors and deconstructors
+* __Traversal__ — composable data structures visitors

 ## Goals